Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * Completely responsive and Optimized for Mobile Devices
 * Instagram pictures with squared format supported

-* One click set up.
+* One click set up
 * Php 7 compatible

-= Very Simple Installation and Configuration for Enjoy Instagram =
+= Very Simple Installation and Configuration for Enjoy Social Feed Plugin for WordPress =

 [http://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/](http://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/)

-= Enjoy Instagram PREMIUM VERSION =
+= Enjoy Social Feed Plugin for WordPress PREMIUM VERSION =

-Enjoy Instagram is the only Wordpress plugin with a MODERATION PANEL which allows you to display or not the images in the pages, posts and sidebars.
+Enjoy Social Feed Plugin for WordPress is the only Wordpress plugin with a MODERATION PANEL which allows you to display or not the images in the pages, posts and sidebars.
 The last plugin version now supports multi hashtags and profiles, pictures with square format, grid view with a border between pictures.

-= Features supported in Enjoy Instagram Premium version =
+== PREMIUM FEATURES in Enjoy Social Feed Plugin for WordPress ==

 * More shortcodes in the same page or post to display multiple instagram feeds
 * More shortcodes for different hashtags or profiles in the same page or post